Localization in Khovanov homology: Introduction

 \subsection{Techniques}

 We summarize the machinery and organization of this paper.
-This paper uses the machinery of Burnside functors, introduced in \cite{hkk} and \cite{lls1}, to study the Khovanov spectrum.
-The machinery of Burnside functors first appeared in \cite{lls1} to handle the product formula for Khovanov spectra, by giving a construction of the Khovanov spectrum as a certain homotopy colimit, more convenient for many applications.
+This paper uses the machinery of Burnside functors (roughly speaking, these are functors to the Burnside category, defined below), introduced in \cite{hkk} and \cite{lls1}, to study the Khovanov spectrum.
+The machinery of Burnside functors first appeared in \cite{lls1} to handle the product formula for Khovanov spectra, by giving a construction of the Khovanov spectrum as a certain homotopy colimit, which is more convenient for many applications.
 We will use a slight generalization of Burnside functors from \cite{oddkh}, `decorated' Burnside functors, introduced to generalize the construction of \cite{lls1} to produce an odd Khovanov space.
 We first review the construction of \cite{lls1}, in order to explain what is done in the present paper.

 In \cite{lls1}, the dual of the Khovanov chain complex of a link diagram with $n$ ordered crossings is viewed as a diagram of abelian groups:

 and similarly in \cite{oddkh}, the odd Khovanov chain complex is viewed as a diagram: